Crown Trade Paint Review

 Crown Trade Vinyl Matt

 Crown Trade Vinyl matt has a lovey matt finish to it.
 That might sound like a daft thing to say, but the sheen level on some other brands is an issue.
-I don’t think there’s a lot of polymer binders in the paint, meaning it can drag when you’re applying it and the overall finish is not very durable.
+I don’t think there are a lot of polymer binders in the paint, meaning it can drag when you’re applying it and the overall finish is not very durable.
 Crown Trade Vinyl Matt is value for money though.
 Considering it is better than any retail vinyl matt, they deliver the product for a good price.
+The opacity is outstanding too!!

 Crown Trade Gloss